 • Corn.
 Canned is easiest and works well, but you can use frozen, too!

 • Cheese.
-Shredded Monterrey Jack is the best cheese as it adds delicious flavor without being overpowering, but cheddar cheeses can be subbed if you prefer.
+Shredded Monterey Jack is the best cheese as it melts well and adds delicious flavor without being overpowering.
+Cheddar cheeses can be subbed if you prefer.
 Grab it pre-shredded at the store to save time.

 • Garlic.
 Fresh minced garlic is best.
 You can use ¼ teaspoon of garlic powder, but the flavor will be impacted.